 In this tutorial, you’ll learn about the comparison of values between Top N and Average Of Others in Power BI.
-This analysis technique helps add directionality into your solution by seeing how much the Top N and Bottom N customers are above the average of the remaining customers.
-You may watch the full video of this tutorial at the bottom of this blog.
+This analysis technique helps add directionality to your solution by seeing how much the Top N and Bottom N customers are above the average of the remaining customers.
+You can watch the full video of this tutorial at the bottom of this blog.

 Setting Up The Model For The Comparison Of Values

-You can see that if you change the context through the slicer, the customers and numbers change.
+You can see that if you change the context through the slicer, both the customers and the numbers change.

-This is a simple Sales based model with the fact table and dimensions table.
+This is a simple sales-based model with a fact table and dimensions table.
 You can see its data model below:

 It has a standard waterfall layout with the Dates, Customers, and Products dimension tables on the top and the Sales fact table below.